karthi05-kk/web-vuln-scanner/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Python 3.8+](https://img.shields.io/badge/python-3.8+-blue.svg)](https://www.python.org/downloads/)

 **Just enter a URL.
-Everything else is automatic.**
+Everything else is automatic — including login.**

-🚀 Automatically detects **Command Injection** & **File Inclusion** vulnerabilities in web applications with zero configuration.
+🚀 Automatically detects **Command Injection** & **File Inclusion** vulnerabilities in web applications, including login-gated targets like DVWA, with zero manual session setup.

 ---

-## 🆕 What's New in v1.1.0
+## 🆕 What's New in v1.2.0

-- **Time-based blind Command Injection detection** — payloads like `; sleep 6` are now measured against response latency, catching injection that doesn't echo output back
+- **Auto-login** — the scanner detects a login form on the target (or a redirect to one), scrapes any CSRF token automatically, and logs in with `--user`/`--pass` (defaults to `admin`/`password`) before scanning.
+No more manually copying session cookies out of DevTools.
-- **POST body fuzzing** via `--post-data` — for apps like DVWA whose vulnerable fields are submitted as a form, not a URL query string
+- **HTML form auto-discovery** — parameters are now found by parsing the page's actual `<form>` fields (GET or POST), not just the URL's query string.
+This is what lets the scanner find DVWA's Command Injection field (`ip`), which is submitted via POST and never appears in the URL at all.
-- **Authenticated scanning** via `--cookie` — pass a session cookie so gated pages (login-walled apps) actually get tested instead of silently scanning the login page
+- **Baseline diffing** — each parameter is tested once with a harmless value first.
+A payload is only flagged as vulnerable if its indicator is *new* compared to that baseline, cutting down false positives from generic words (like "total") that already appear on the normal page.
-- **Login-redirect warning** — the scanner now tells you explicitly when a request landed on what looks like a login page, instead of just reporting 0 vulnerabilities
+- **Authorization gate** — the scanner now prints a legal warning and requires an explicit `y` confirmation (or `--i-have-authorization` to skip the prompt for your own repeated/scripted use) before sending a single payload.
-- Removed 8 dead Command Injection payloads (`whoami`-only) that could never match any detection indicator regardless of whether the target was vulnerable
+- Fixed a bug where `extract_parameters()` only ever checked the URL's query string, so scanning a URL with no `?param=value` in it (e.g. DVWA's exec page) always reported `[!]
+No parameters found`, even when a real vulnerability was one page-load away.

 ---